MrStonedOne/event-base/README.md

 ## /tg/station Events Base

-This repository is a descendant of the "events base".
+This repository was a descendant of the "events base".
 The events base is **modular**, meaning **you should avoid editing code in the code folder itself.**

 ## Adding a new module, where do I do it?